shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 In this section you will build on what you learned in the modeling section.
 You will learn how to load the Teapot model you created in the previous section using the Loader app.
 You will also learn how to customize the Publish app to publish shaders for your Teapot.

 Start by launching Maya from Desktop.
 If you still have Maya open after working through the previous section, you do not need to relaunch.
-Once Maya is open, use the **Shotgun > File Open…** menu item to open the Workfiles app.
+Once Maya is open, use the **{% include product %} > File Open…** menu item to open the Workfiles app.
 Just like in the Modeling section, use the Assets tab to drill down into the Teapot asset's tasks.
 This time, select the surfacing task and click **+ New File**.

 {% include figure src="./images/tutorial/image_21.png" width="450px" %}

 You are now working in the Teapot's surfacing task.
-An easy way to verify that you are in the right production context is to check the first entry in the Shotgun menu.
+An easy way to verify that you are in the right production context is to check the first entry in the {% include product %} menu.

 {% include figure src="./images/tutorial/image_22.png" %}

 Next you need to load the teapot model into your new surfacing work file.
-To do this, launch the Loader app via the **Shotgun > Load…** menu item in Maya.
+To do this, launch the Loader app via the **{% include product %} > Load…** menu item in Maya.

 {% include figure src="./images/tutorial/image_23.png" %}